Michael Berthold: Early life and education

+botany at Göttingen University from 1887 until 1923.

 Career

 Berthold started his academic career as a visiting researcher at Carnegie Mellon University in 1991.
 He then held appointments as a visiting researcher at the University of Sydney in 1994, and as a researcher at the University of Karlsruhe in 1993.
 From 1997 till 2000, he was a BISC Research Fellow and lecturer at the University of California, Berkeley.
-Since 2003, he is a full professor, and chair for bioinformatics and information mining at Konstanz University, Germany.
+From 2003 until 2024, he was a full professor, and chair for bioinformatics and information mining at Konstanz University, Germany.
 In 2017 he took a leave of absence to become full-time CEO at KNIME AG, Zurich, Switzerland.

 At IEEE, Berthold served as a president of the IEEE System, Man, and Cybernetics Society from 2010 till 2011.

 Research

 Berthold has focused his research on large, and heterogeneous data sources, with particular focus on methods from AI (rule learning, neural networks, fuzzy logic and general machine learning).

 Fuzzy models

 Berthold has published on methods to extract fuzzy models from data based on constructive methods to build probabilistic neural networks.
 He developed similar algorithms for the extraction of fuzzy rule models.
 He then extended those models beyond classification and invented algorithms to extract regression models, so-called fuzzy graphs from data automatically.